asuryoprabowo/asuryoprabowo.github.io/_pages/community.md

 _April 8-9, 2026_ <br />
 I visited several factories and recycling centers in Indonesia, including Nike, KMK, and RCI.
 The visits were organized by colleagues from Monash Australia as part of their circular economy project.

-_January 30, 2026_ <br />
-**Judging panelist** for an international business idea competition for high school students addressing United Nations Sustainable Development Goals, such as climate change.

 _January 22, 2026_ <br />
 **Co-chair** (with [Thomas Hilde](https://spp.umd.edu/our-community/faculty-staff/thomas-c-hilde)) of the Monash–UMD joint workshop “Exploring the Interface Between Bottom-Up Sustainability and Top-Down Policy.”
 Read the news coverage [here](https://www.monash.edu/indonesia/news/monash-university-indonesia-and-university-of-maryland-co-host-workshop-on-bridging-grassroots-sustainability-and-policy-action).